airar-dev/Unity-AR-ColorMapping/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- apply EasyAR
-- apply MaxstAR
+- apply Vuforia
-- apply arfoundation
+- apply arfoundation (arkit, arcore)

 See the [open issues](https://github.com/airar-dev/ColorMapping/issues) for a list of proposed features (and known issues).